mmhasanovee/Fnf-Location-Tracker/README.md

 2. Connect with your Google Maps api from Google Cloud Console.
 Copy the Android api key and add it to **Fnf-Location-Tracker-Master/App/debug/res/values/google_maps_api.xml** file's **Your-Key-Here position**.
 Replace the Your-Key-Here by
 Google Maps Android Api key.
 3. Run the project.
-It will download the Gradle/other needed files.
+It will download the Gradle/other files itself.

 ## Features